Federated Learning with Buffered Asynchronous Aggregation: Appendix

-\textbf{Experimental setup.} We implement all algorithms in PyTorch~\cite{pytorch}.
-For asynchronous training, we assume that clients arrive at a constant rate.
-Training duration of a client is sampled from a half-normal probability distribution.
-We chose this distribution because it best matches the staleness distribution observed in our production FL system, as illustrated in Figure~\ref{fig:prod_staleness}.
-We also report results with two other staleness distributions (uniform, as used in~\cite{fedasync}, and exponential) below, demonstrating that \algname performance improvements are consistent across different staleness distributions.
-The best fit to the production data is a half-normal distribution with $\sigma=1.25$.
+\textbf{Experimental setup.} We implement all algorithms in PyTorch (\cite{pytorch}).
+We repeat each experiment with three different seeds and report the average.
+For asynchronous FL methods, we assume that clients arrive at a constant rate.
+We sample the delay distribution, the time delay between a client's download and upload operation, from a half-normal distribution.
+We choose this distribution because it best matches the delay distribution observed in our production FL system (See Appendix ~\ref{sec:other_training_distributions}).
+We also report results with two other delay distributions (uniform and exponential) in Appendix \ref{sec:other_training_distributions}.
+We find that \algname's performance improvements are consistent across different delay distributions.